jmbucknall/EZDSL/ezdsl.md

     function  EZIntDupData(aData : pointer) : pointer;
 #### Description
   Intended as a data duplication function for containers:  duplicates a longint.
-Essentially it returns aData.
+Essentially it returns `aData`.

 ### Declaration
     function  EZStrNew(const S : string) : PEZString;
 #### Description
-  Allocates a memory block on the heap, copies S to it, and returns the pointer to the memory block.
-Exactly equivalent to NewStr in Delphi 1.0.
-In Delphi 2/3 EZStrNew provides a pointer to a short string, not a long string.
+  Allocates a memory block on the heap, copies `S` to it, and returns the pointer to the memory block.
+Exactly equivalent to `NewStr` in Delphi 1.0.
+In Delphi 2/3 `EZStrNew` provides a pointer to a short string, not a long string.

 ### Declaration
     procedure EZStrDispose(PS : PEZString);
 #### Description
-  Disposes of a string allocated on the heap by EZStrNew.
+  Disposes of a string allocated on the heap by `EZStrNew`.

 ### Declaration
     function  EZStrCompare(Data1, Data2 : pointer) : integer;
 #### Description
   Intended as a compare function for containers: compares two strings in case-sensitive manner.
-The strings are assumed to have been assigned with the EZStrNew routine, in other words are short strings in Delphi 2/3.
+The strings are assumed to have been assigned with the `EZStrNew` routine, in other words are short strings in Delphi 2/3.

 ### Declaration